GowerCampbell/OOP-Classes/SpecialMethods/SpecialMethods.md

 ---

-## **2. String Representation**
+## **String Representation**

 ### **`__repr__`**
 The `__repr__` method returns an official string representation of an object, primarily used for debugging and development.
-It should include detailed information about the object's state.
+It should ideally provide a detailed and unambiguous string representation of the object that can be used to recreate the object using `eval()`.

 #### Example:
 ```python